Geo-Social Group Queries with Minimum Acquaintance Constraint: Conclusion

 \section{Conclusion}

-This paper has studied the problems of processing geo-social group queries (GSGQs) with minimum acquaintance constraint on large location-based social networks.
-To achieve high efficiency, two new social-aware index structures, namely SaR-tree and SaR*-tree, have been proposed.
-Based on SaR-trees, we have developed efficient algorithms to process various GSGQs.
-Extensive experiments on a real-world dataset demonstrate that our proposed methods substantially outperform the baseline methods based on R-tree under various system settings.
-As for future work, we plan to extend GSGQs to incorporate more sophisticated spatial queries such as skyline and distance based joins.
+This paper has studied geo-social group queries (GSGQs) with minimum acquaintance constraints for large social networking services.
+Our main contribution is the design of two social-aware index structures, namely SaR-tree and SaR*-tree.
+Based on them, we have developed efficient algorithms to process various GSGQs, together with a number of optimization techniques.
+Extensive experiments on real-world datasets demonstrate that our proposed methods substantially outperform the baseline methods based on R-tree under various system settings, and that such GSGQ services are feasible on a commodity server for large user populations.
+As for future work, we plan to extend GSGQs to incorporate more sophisticated spatial queries such as skyline and distance-based joins.